-To begin, it is important to understand that minor cramping during menstruation is NORMAL, particularly in younger women.
-Inflammatory hormones like those called “prostaglandins” along with others are often linked to menstrual discomfort; mild pain with periods is not typically cause for alarm and may be remedied through a variety of measures.
-Typically, the pain is temporary and subsides after menses.
-This pain is called “dysmenorrhea”.
+To begin, it is important to understand that minor cramping during menstruation is NORMAL, particularly in younger women and adolescents.
+Inflammatory hormones like those called “prostaglandins” along with others are linked to menstrual discomfort; mild pain with periods is not typically cause for alarm and may be remedied through a variety of measures.
+Usually, such pain is temporary and subsides after menses.
+This is called “dysmenorrhea”.
 Dysmenorrhea is NOT the same as endometriosis.

 The normal endometrium is the lining of the uterus, which breaks down and is shed during menstruation.
-It is profoundly different from endometriosis, which is the presence of tissue somewhat resembling – but not the same as – endometrium, found elsewhere in the body, where it doesn’t belong.
-With endometriosis, this aberrant tissue gives rise to pain, inflammation, development of endometriomas (“chocolate cysts”), fibrosis and formation of adhesions (fibrous bands of dense tissue).
-The significant pain often associated with endometriosis may become chronic over time, as the lesions become more fibrotic.
-Infertility, bladder and bowel dysfunction, painful sex and much more can result.
+Normal endometrium is profoundly, histologically different from the ectopic glands and stroma that comprise endometriosis, a disease clinically defined as the presence of tissue – somewhat resembling but not the same as ‘normal’ endometrium – found elsewhere in the body.
+With endometriosis, this aberrant tissue gives rise to pain, inflammation, development of endometriomas (“chocolate cysts”), fibrosis, and formation of adhesions (fibrous bands of dense tissue).

-A growing public health and societal crisis carrying a fiscal tag of nearly $119 billion annually (D’Hooghe, Dirksen, Dunselman, de Graaff, WERF EndoCost Consortium, Simoens), approximately 176 million women and girls worldwide between the ages of 15-49 are affected by the disease during what should be, according to Endometriosis.org’s Lone Hummelshoj, the “most promising, productive years of their lives.”
+A growing public health and societal crisis carrying a fiscal tag of nearly $119 billion annually, approximately 176 million women and girls worldwide are affected by the disease.
 Endometriosis also accounts for a significant loss of productivity – nearly 11 hours per woman per week; 38% more than for women with similar symptoms without endometriosis.
-The disease is more than just so-called “killer cramps“, with symptoms occurring outside menses.
-Recently, even slight concerns regarding small but potential cancer risk has emerged, but it is important to understand that the disease is not cancer.
-Endometriosis also remains a leading cause of gynecologic hospitalization and hysterectomy (many performed needlessly).
+The illness remains a leading cause of gynecologic hospitalization and hysterectomy (many performed needlessly).
+Endometriosis is more than so-called “killer cramps“, with symptoms often occurring apart from menses and becoming chronic in nature – far more significant than simple menstrual pain.

-Generally, no particular demographic, personality trait or ethnic predilection exist, and there is no preventive measure.
-Widespread lack of awareness on the part of society contributes in part to the average diagnostic delay of nearly a decade (6.7 years) across multiple physician consults—even today.
+Generally, no particular demographic, personality trait or ethnic predilection exist in association with endometriosis and there is no preventive measure, though some provocative phenotype studies have begun investigating certain physical characteristics (are women with endometriosis more attractive??) as part of the disease profile.
+Still, widespread lack of awareness on the part of society at large contributes in part to the average diagnostic delay of nearly a decade (6.7 years) across multiple physician consults—even today.

 * Crippling menstrual pain

-* Pelvic pain at any time in the cycle
+* Pelvic pain at any time, often intractable

 * Immune-related disorders